covertusername/SDM/README.md

 instruction, and the rest define the data that the instruction works with.
 Only the `stoa` instruction actually uses this as data, the rest either don't use it at all or use it to reference a memory or device address.

+Futher details are located within the "specs" file.